 Bonus Reason: Insurance Is Expensive

 You don’t just want anyone in your home or business without knowing they can cover the risk of things that could happen on your property, or on the way to your property.
 Most people would be shocked if they realized how much it costs a business to have adequate insurance coverage for the myriad of services we provide.
-Sure, you could save a buck by choosing a Fairfax plumber with less-than-adequate insurance, but when the crap literally hits the fan, is that a problem you want on your hands?
+Sure, you could save a buck by choosing a Stafford plumber with less-than-adequate insurance, but when the crap literally hits the fan, is that a problem you want on your hands?
 No. Us, too.
 That’s why we’re bonded and insured as a point of best-practice.

 To Save Money, Leave Plumbing Fixes to the Experts